 Interested in playing the campaigns of AoE2 DE in a chronological order?
-We got you covered with a table that includes every single campaign from the early release of Age of Kings to the latest DLC Dawn of the dukes from Age of Empires II Definitive Edition.
+We got you covered with a table that encompasses every single campaign from the early release of Age of Kings to the latest DLC Dynasties of India from Age of Empires II Definitive Edition.

 Campaigns Table of Age of Empires 2 In Chronological Order

 |711||Tariq ibn Ziyad||Africa|

 |732||Tours||Africa > Historical Battles|

 |895||Honfoglalás||Africa > Historical Battles|